ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/animal/overview.md

 ## Preparing the input data for the animal model

-The data you need to provide to the animal model will be cohort data.
-TODO - This will be described in more detail in future, probably using a separate page
+The primary data you need to provide to the animal model will be a [description of the functional groups](./functional_group_data.md) found in your study area.
+This is provided as a CSV file.

-Because of this, the `animal` model makes very limited use of array data, with required variables primarily being resource pools originating from other models (which should be provided by those models) You can check the required variables using the [variables table](../../variables/variables.md)).
+The `animal` model makes very limited use of array data, with required variables primarily being resource pools originating from other models (which should be provided by those models) You can check the required variables using the [variables table](../../variables/variables.md).